 Practicing Tips for Beginning Students

 One of the most common questions when students are first starting lessons is 'how much should we practice?' and I love getting this question because it means studio parents are prepared to support home practice and encourage their child to be successful in their piano study.
 But sometimes with really young beginners practice doesn't look exactly how we might visualize it.
-In today's blog post, I'm collecting some of my favorite practice tips for young beginners to be used as a resource when new students join the studio.
+In today's blog post, I'm collecting some of my favorite practice tips to be used as a resource when new students join the studio.

 Warm up before playing songs -